HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf215.md

 ==="Containers"
     New documentation about the [Web Content Manager Find Rendering and Script Portlet References AP](../../manage_content/wcm_development/wcm_rest/wcm_REST_web_content_manager_find_references.md) is now available.

-### Finding the DAM Staging mismatch between publisher and subscriber
+### Digital Asset Management - Finding the DAM Staging mismatch between publisher and subscriber

 === "Containers"
     DAM staging supports identifying the discrepancies between a publisher and a subscriber environment.
 For more information, see the topic [DAM Staging mismatch](../../manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md).

+### Digital Asset Management - Moving and renaming media assets

+=== "Containers"
+    DX 9.5 Container Update CF215 adds capability to move media assets from one DAM Collection to another, along with associated keywords, and includes an option to save the copied asset under a new name if naming conflicts occur.
+See the Help Center topic [Digital Asset Management - Manage Media] for more information.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U